 - Who should inherit these financial assets and for what purpose?

 - What and/or how much should they inherit?

 - When or at what age should they inherit?

-- In the meantime, who should control the assets?
+- In the meantime before the assets are distributed, who should control the financial assets?

-As employees review their existing estate plan or prepare a new estate plan, it is important to understand some of the essential terms and concepts along with definitions and explanations.
+As employees review their existing estate plan or prepare a new estate plan, it is important to understand some of the essential terminology and concepts along with definitions and explanations.

 - Assets an individual owns solely, with no designated beneficiary or one’s beneficiary is his or her estate;